Inner Rings With Alternate Origin Symbols

-Continuing with my work on building a new stargate model, we have the flagship version, the stargate as it appeared in the series Stargate SG-1, give a take a few alterations and enhancements.
+Continuing with my work on building a new stargate model, and in advance of the Atlantis-style ‘gate, we have the flagship version, the stargate as it appeared in the series Stargate SG-1, give a take a few alterations and enhancements.

 I kept some elements from the film version, such as the precise alignment of the chevrons (they were reset higher when the setpiece was rebuilt for the show).
 I added some internal mechanisms to the chevrons give them more life based on the inner workings of the DHD, seen occasionally on the show.

 The texturing has a similar three-layer approach to the way the setpiece was painted, with a medium gray base layer, large, soft dark gray patches, and smaller streaks and splotches of white on top, though reduced in intensity (in my test renders, pulling exact colors from my photos and screengrabs looked a bit clownish and distracting).